carlo11able/Docket/README.md

 The _Labeler_ the crowdsourcer itself, as it answers to the proposed questions.
 From the crowdsourcing presepective, it executes the batch.
+A _Labeler_ can sign in also trough Facebook

 ### Customer